jayeshpatil1284/jayeshpatil1284/README.md

 <h3 align="left">👩‍💻 About Me</h3>

-- 🔭 I’m currently working on **Eventify: A College Event Organizer Application** (project link will be soon available)
+- 🔭 I’m currently working on **Developing a AI/ML Project**

-- 🌱 I’m currently learning **Flutter,Dart Programming Language**
+- 🌱 I’m currently learning **AIML**

-- 👯 I’m looking to collaborate on **Java Projects**
+- 👯 I’m looking to collaborate on **AIML Projects**

-- 👨‍💻 All of my projects are available at (Project link will be available soon...)
+- 👨‍💻 All of my projects are available at the repo

 - 📫 How to reach me **jayeshpatil1284@gmail.com**

-- 📄 Know about my experiences (Resume Link will be available soon...)
+- 📄 Know about my experiences

-- ⚡ Fun fact **I try to keep things quiet**
+- ⚡ Fun fact **Solo Leveling was my first anime to watch**

 <h3 align="left">🔗 Connect with me:</h3>
 <div align="left">